How to Get Perfect Calligraphy Strokes in Procreate

 Premium Procreate brushes make a big difference.

-I must emphasize that I am not simply advertising my own brushes as the only acceptable ones for Procreate calligraphy.
-Just as different painters prefer different brushes, so too do Procreate lettering artists.
-Be open-minded about experimenting with a number of Procreate brushes until you find the perfect fit for your own work.
+I’ve designed hundreds of iPad lettering brushes, but mine are certainly not the only acceptable ones for Procreate calligraphy!
+Just as different painters prefer different brushes, so too do digital lettering artists.
+Be open-minded about experimenting with a number of Procreate tools until you find the perfect fit for your own work.

-Shown here: three samples from my Calligraphy Nibs Procreate Brush Pack
+Shown here: samples of the Pointed Pen set from my Ultimate Lettering & Calligraphy Procreate Kit.

-Download my free calligraphy brush to get started!
+I’m giving you a free calligraphy brush to get started.

-If you don’t currently have any premium calligraphy brushes, snag the one I give away for free as part of Molly’s Lettering Toolkit.
-This will certainly get you started, and for all you know, might end up being your favorite!
+If you don’t currently have any premium calligraphy brushes, snag the one I give away for free as part of my Lettering Toolkit.
+This will certainly get you started, and, for all you know, might end up being your favorite!

 Go slow!

-So we’ve talked about tools.
-Now let’s talk about the next most important thing, which is speed.
+We’ve talked about tools.
+Now let’s talk about the next most important thing: speed.

-The number one mistake that I see iPad calligraphers making – and honestly lots of analog calligraphers, too – is they write too fast.
-Plain and simple.
-I know how tempting it is to want to write calligraphy at the same speed as your everyday handwriting, but the reality is that drawing calligraphy should be nowhere close to as fast as your handwriting.
+The number one mistake that I see iPad calligraphers making—and lots of analog calligraphers, too—is they write too fast.
+I know how tempting it is to want to write calligraphy at the same speed as your everyday handwriting, but writing calligraphy should be nowhere close to as fast as your handwriting.

-I see a lot of beginner calligraphers in both analog and digital realms try to write calligraphy much too quickly, and then inevitably feel frustrated that their letterforms looks sloppy, their pressure and stroke weight is uneven, and in general they don't achieve the uniformity they are striving for.
+Beginner calligraphers in both analog and digital realms who try to write calligraphy too quickly inevitably feel frustrated that their letterforms looks sloppy, their pressure and stroke weight is uneven, and they can’t achieve the uniformity they’re striving for.

 There’s no reward for writing faster.

 I write at the exact same speed on my iPad as I do when I am writing analog calligraphy, and by that I mean very very slowly.
-Calligraphy is more akin to drawing than to handwriting, in the sense that the creation of letterforms requires precision and care, and there is no reward for reaching the end of the word any faster.
+Calligraphy is more akin to drawing than to handwriting, in the sense that the creation of letterforms requires precision and care.
+There is no reward for reaching the end of the word any faster.

-There are so many considerations when forming a calligraphic letter, in terms of stroke direction, shape, and pressure changes throughout the stroke.
+There are so many considerations when forming a calligraphic letter, in terms of stroke direction, shape, and pressure changes throughout.
 When writing quickly, it is not possible to make the smooth pressure transitions required for elegant calligraphy.

 To summarize: